ibm-cloud-docs/Registry/container-registry-cli.md

 <dt><code>--configuration-issues</code>, <code>-c</code></dt>
 <dd>(Optional) The command output is restricted to show configuration issues only.</dd>
 <dt><code>--output FORMAT</code>, <code>-o FORMAT</code></dt>
 <dd>(Optional) The command output is returned in the chosen format.
-The default format is `text`.
+The default format is <code>text</code>.
 The following formats are supported:

 <ul>
 <li><code>text</code></li>